ILLIXR/ILLIXR/README.md

 ## Get In Touch

 Whether you are a computer architect, a systems person, an XR application developer, or just anyone interested in XR, we would love to hear your feedback on ILLIXR!
-ILLIXR is a living benchmark suite and we would like to both refine existing components and add new ones.
+ILLIXR is a living testbed and we would like to both refine existing components and add new ones.
 We believe ILLIXR has the opportunity to drive future computer architecture and systems research for XR, and can benefit from contributions from other researchers and organizations.
-If you would like to be a part of this effort, please contact us at _illixr at cs dot illinois dot edu_ or just send us a pull request!
+If you would like to be a part of this effort, please contact us at _illixr at cs dot illinois dot edu_ or visit us on [Gitter](https://gitter.im/ILLIXR/community) or just send us a pull request!